JLab_logo_text_white1.jpg

 Any objectionable or hazardous physical, chemical, biological, or radiological substance or matter in water.

-Contaminated surface
+contaminated surface

 The presence or the reasonably anticipated presence of blood or other potentially infectious materials on an item or surface.

-Contamination area
+contamination area

 An area where transferable radioactive contamination exists in quantities above specified limits.
-These areas are posted with signs, and access is restricted to specially trained workers via Radiological Work Permits (RWPs).
+These areas are posted with signs and access is restricted to specially trained workers via Radiological Work Permits (RWPs).

 Continuity of Operations Plan (COOP)

-An internal effort within an organization to assure that the capability exists to continue essential business functions across a wide range of potential emergencies, including localized acts of nature, accidents and technological and/or attack/terrorist-related emergencies.
+An internal effort within an organization to assure that the capability exists to continue essential business functions across a wide range of potential emergencies, including localized acts of nature, accidents, and technological and/or attack/terrorist-related emergencies.
 Essentially equivalent to Business Continuity Plan.

-Contracting Technical Representative (CTR) (See SOTR)
+contracting technical representative (CTR) (See SOTR)

-Acts as liaison between the Lab and contracted workers and is responsible for their actions while here.
+An employee who acts as liaison between the Lab and contracted workers and is responsible for their actions while here.

-Contributing factor
+contributing factor

-Control of the Site
+control of the site

-Controlled area
+controlled area

 An area where access is controlled to protect individuals from radiation exposure.

-Controlled area radiation monitor (CARM)
+controlled area radiation monitor (CARM)

 A document approved by an appropriate level of management, reviewed at a predetermined interval, and made available to those who perform under its direction.

-Provisions related to organization and management i.e. procedures, recordkeeping, assessment, and reporting; necessary to ensure safe operation of a facility.
+Provisions related to organization and management (i.e. procedures, recordkeeping, assessment, and reporting) necessary to ensure safe operation of a facility.
 Practices or devices designed to manage or reduce hazards.
 Controls may consist of engineering and/or administrative devices, warnings, or procedures designed to control hazards.

-Corrective Action (Synonym: Preventive Action)
+Corrective Action (See also: Preventive Action)

 An activity that restores a service, item, component, or process to a state of acceptable compliance with specifications, procedures, or regulatory requirements.
-(Corrective Actions are designated in CATS within the “Issue Type” pull-down menu.)
+(Corrective actions are designated in CATS within the “Issue Type” pull-down menu.)

 Corrective Action Tracking System (CATS)

-The Jefferson Lab online database used to document, track, and trend; findings, observations, and proposed corrective actions to completion. https://mis.jlab.org/ehs/
+The Jefferson Lab online database used to document, track, and trend findings, observations, and proposed corrective actions to completion. https://mis.jlab.org/ehs/

-A chemical that causes visible destruction of, or irreversible alterations in, living tissue by chemical action at the site of contact.
+A chemical that causes visible destruction of or irreversible alterations in living tissue by chemical action at the site of contact.

 A training program or “learning activity” that is designed to teach or impart the information necessary to acquire a skill.